eblot/pyftdi/README.rst

 PyFtdi is developed on Mac OS X platforms (including 64-bit kernels), and is validated on a regular basis on Linux hosts.

-As it contains no native code, it should work on any platforms PyUSB_ and libusb_ support (including, but not limited to, Windows).
+As it contains no native code, it should work on any PyUSB_ and libusb_ supported platforms, including but not limited to, Windows.

 .. _libusb: http://www.libusb.org/